BartJongejan/Bracmat/README.md

 * singlesource
     * Makefile

-      Builds a `standard' edition of bracmat, a `safe' version of bracmat, a version for profiling, and a version for measuring code coverage.
+      Builds a 'standard' edition of bracmat, a 'safe' version of bracmat, a version for profiling, and a version for measuring code coverage.

     * bracmat.c